Cases of childhood myopia, or nearsightedness, are on the rise. About 42% of Americans now have myopia.

 Four potential alternatives to glasses aim to restore vision while also preventing the eye from growing too long as the child ages.
-These options — MiSight contact lenses, orthokeratology, low-dose atropine drops and multifocal contact lenses — could potentially go a long way towards protecting a child’s vision for life.
+These options, in no particular order — low-dose atropine drops, MiSight contact lenses, multifocal contact lenses and orthokeratology — could potentially go a long way towards protecting a child’s vision for life.
 Here are the pros and cons of these potential myopia treatments.

 MiSight lenses are the first FDA-approved contact lenses for controlling myopia progression in children.
 These soft, disposable lenses can be prescribed to children as young as 8 years old.
 The lenses are worn during the day and discarded at night.

 MiSight lenses have concentric rings to redirect how light hits the retina, which tricks the eye into not growing too long.
 The lenses can restore far vision, but they can’t reshape the cornea to fix astigmatism.